 HOW MUCH AERATION DO I NEED?

 Simply stated, for recreational ponds, you need 1 cubic foot per minute of diffused air per surface acre at 3-5 foot of water depth.
-Deeper water and/or finer bubbles use less air to get higher oxygen transfer rates, but require more power.
+Deeper water requires less air to get higher oxygen transfer rates, but also requires more power.
 More power means more and larger solar panels and higher capital cost.

 OXYGEN DISPERSION & MIXING

-Just like adding a drop of red dye to your pond, high concentrations of dissolved oxygen around a diffuser quickly spread throughout the pond.
-Bubblers require no additional energy to disperse the oxygen throughout a pond. needed to disperse it throughout a contiguous body of water.
-Adding additional mixing power is counter productive because you can suspend sediment and increase turbidity in the pond.
+Just like adding a drop of red dye to your pond, high concentrations of dissolved oxygen around a diffuser quickly spread throughout the unobstructed pond.
+Bubblers require no additional energy to disperse the oxygen throughout a pond.
+If destratification in deeper ponds is needed you can deploy floating draft tubes using the same energy needed for oxygen transfer and avoid suspending bottom sediment and increasing turbidity in the pond.

 Oxygen is continuously being produced